 While the effects of addiction remain the same, addictive substances can vary in how they interact with the brain’s chemical processes.

 Alcohol continues to rank number one as the most commonly abused addictive substance.
-Best know for its ability to produce feelings of calm and contentment, alcohol works by slowing down brain chemical activities through its effects on GABA chemical production rates.
+Best known for its ability to produce feelings of calm and contentment, alcohol works by slowing down brain chemical activities through its effects on GABA chemical production rates.

 GABA, one of a group of essential neurotransmitter chemicals, regulates electrical activity throughout the brain and central nervous system.
 In excess amounts, GABA reduces electrical activity.
 Alcohol’s effects increase GABA production rates.